 The only truly accurate way to check your bone density is with a DXA scan.
 Regular x-rays will not give you the details (T-score and Z-score) your doctor needs to make an accurate diagnosis.

-DXA stands for Dual Energy X-Ray Absorptiometry.
+DXA (or DEXA) stands for Dual Energy X-Ray Absorptiometry.
 There are two types: Central and Peripheral.
 The first covers your entire skeleton; the second focuses on your extremities, such as your hands or feet.

 In the US, Medicare covers the cost of your DXA scan every two years.
 If you need more scans, please check with your insurance provider for complete coverage details.